Privacy Policy

 2. What data we collect

-Data generated through platform use: We collect information about how you interact with the platform, including actions taken, timestamps, role assignments, and form submissions.
+Data generated through platform use.
+We collect information about how you interact with the platform, including actions taken, timestamps, role assignments (Company Manager, Author, Member, Signatory, Observer), and form submissions.
 Inspection reports, condition assessments, deviation records, thermography data, and other content submitted through Agentic Contracts are stored on the platform as part of the contract record.

-Data from third parties: We may receive information from identity verification providers, fraud detection services, and integration partners where this is necessary for platform operation or legal compliance.
+Data from third parties.
+We may receive information from identity verification providers, eSignature providers, fraud detection services, and integration partners where this is necessary for platform operation or legal compliance.

 3. Why we process your data and our legal basis

-We process personal data only where we have a lawful basis to do so under GDPR Article 6.
+We process personal data only where we have a lawful basis under GDPR Article 6.

-We process data to perform our contract with you – specifically to provide access to the platform, operate Agentic Contracts, manage user roles and permissions, and deliver the services you or your organisation have engaged.
-This is our primary legal basis for most processing activities.
+Contract performance.
+We process data to provide access to the platform, operate Agentic Contracts, manage user roles and permissions, and deliver the services your organisation has engaged.
+This is our primary basis for most platform processing.

-We process data to comply with legal obligations, including regulatory reporting requirements, audit obligations, and mandatory data sharing with authorities, insurers, and certification bodies where this is required by the applicable inspection standard or national regulation.
+Legal obligation.
+We process data to comply with regulatory reporting requirements, audit obligations, and mandatory data sharing with authorities, insurers, and certification bodies where this is required by the applicable inspection standard or national regulation.

-We process data on the basis of legitimate interests where we conduct fraud prevention, platform security, and service improvement activities, provided these interests are not overridden by your rights.
+Legitimate interests.
+We process data for fraud prevention, platform security, and service improvement, where these interests are not overridden by your rights.

-Where we rely on consent for specific processing activities, such as marketing communications, you may withdraw consent at any time without affecting the lawfulness of prior processing.
+Consent.
+Where we rely on consent for specific activities such as marketing communications, you may withdraw consent at any time without affecting the lawfulness of prior processing.

 4. Inspection data and third-party sharing

-Such sharing is carried out on the legal basis of legal obligation or the performance of a contract, not consent.
-The specific third parties applicable to a given inspection are identified in the Agentic Contract itself.
+The legal basis for such sharing is legal obligation or contract performance, not consent.
+The specific third parties applicable to a given inspection are identified in the relevant Agentic Contract.

 Inspection reports are locked and immutable upon submission.
 All sharing events are recorded in the contract's audit trail.